AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/dedicated-egress-ip-address.md

         -H 'Content-Type: application/json'
     ```

     Verify that the HTTP response contains a __status__ of __ready__.
-If not yet ready recheck the status every few minutes.
+If not yet ready, recheck the status every few minutes.

 ## Configure dedicated egress IP address proxies per environment

-1. Enable and configure the __dedicated egress IP address__ configuration on each AEM as a Cloud Service environment using the Cloud Manager API [enableEnvironmentAdvancedNetworkingConfiguration](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/) operation.
+1. Configure the __dedicated egress IP address__ configuration on each AEM as a Cloud Service environment using the Cloud Manager API [enableEnvironmentAdvancedNetworkingConfiguration](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/) operation.

     __enableEnvironmentAdvancedNetworkingConfiguration HTTP request__